linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Markets Homework 2.md

 </div>

 ## c.
 Validate Z-Spread computation for a few fixed rate Corporate Bonds

-Pick 3 Corporate Bonds (at your discretion) and use function below to re-price them using the calibrated flat z-spread.
+Pick 3 Corporate Bonds ($\$a_t$$ your discretion) and use function below to re-price them using the calibrated flat z-spread.
 Follow the example in Section 7.
 "Analytical Duration,  Convexity and Z-Spread (flat yield model)".

 Validate that you match the original market prices,  which were used as input to the z-Spread function.
 ```python